codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Notes

-- The file is guaranteed to exist and be of a single line
+- The file is guaranteed to exist and contain a single line
 - Output should contain the full line that matches the pattern

 # Stage 2: Multiple-line file search